 Designing an award-nominated waste sorting system

-Port Esbjerg had long experienced difficulties with waste being incorrectly sorted according to regulations, leading to squandered working hours, poor working conditions and unnecessary pollution.
-Previous solutions had all failed.
-In collaboration with the port authorities, EGGS led the innovation process of creating a new holistic waste sorting system that’s currently being tested by the port, and which we are proud to announce is nominated for the Danish Ports Sustainability Award.
+In close collaboration with the port authorities, EGGS led the innovation process of creating a new holistic waste sorting system that's currently being tested by the port, and which we are proud to announce is nominated for the Danish Ports Sustainability Award.

 Gaining a clearer understanding

-To get to the root of the problem, we interviewed staff at the docks, recycling station and incinerator while also observing and documenting their work processes.
-The most significant insights came to light when talking to the ships’ captains and crews.
-We learnt that the port authority’s assumption that most waste issues occurred on vessels was inaccurate.
+To get to the root of the problem, we interviewed staff at the docks, recycling station, and incinerator while also observing and documenting their work processes.
+The most significant insights came to light when talking to the ships' captains and crews.
+We learnt that the harbour and ships used two different waste sorting systems, which made the process inefficient.

 Incompatible ship and on-land waste systems

 The ships’ crews proudly showed us their waste sorting systems and how they meticulously divided everything into seven categories, in keeping with MARPOL (The International Convention for the Prevention of Pollution from Ships).
-They expressed their frustrations over spending time and energy organizing their waste while at sea, only to be met by an inadequate waste management system on reaching Port Esbjerg, where there were just two types of poorly labelled containers.
+They expressed their frustrations over spending time and energy organizing their waste while at sea, only to be met by a different waste management system on reaching Port Esbjerg, where the containers were labelled differently.

 Complying with MARPOL